5 Fascinating Books on the Placebo Effect

 (5) Suggestible You by Erik Vance (2016)

-Amazon reviewers liked this one -- and a colleague here is half way through the Audible version:
+Amazon reviewers liked this one - and a colleague here is half way through the Audible version, and loves it:

 "This riveting narrative explores the world of placebos, hypnosis, false memories, and neurology to reveal the groundbreaking science of our suggestible minds.
 Could the secrets to personal health lie within our own brains?
 Journalist Erik Vance explores the surprising ways our expectations and beliefs influence our bodily responses to pain, disease, and everyday events."

 If the placebo effect is real, you know your mind can be a powerful healing tool as part of your overall strategy against illness.